Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

-\begin{df} We say that the triangulated $\Pmor$-fibred category $\T$ satisfies the \emph{support property}, denoted by \supp, if it is additive and for any commutative square of shape \eqref{squareexchangeV1} the exchange transformation $Ex(\Delta_{\sharp*}):j_\sharp q_* \rightarrow p_* k_\sharp$ defined above is an isomorphism. \end{df} By definition, it is sufficient to check the last property of property \supp in the case where $\Delta$ is cartesian.
+We say that the triangulated $\Pmor$-fibred category $\T$ satisfies the \emph{support property} with respect to $p$, denoted by \suppx p, if it is additive and for any commutative square of shape \eqref{squareexchangeV1} the exchange transformation $Ex(\Delta_{\sharp*}):j_\sharp q_* \rightarrow p_* k_\sharp$ defined above is an isomorphism.

+We say that $\T$ satisfies the \emph{support property}, also denoted by \supp, if it satisfies \suppx p for all proper morphism $p$ in $\sch$. \end{df} By definition, it is sufficient to check the last property of property \supp in the case where $\Delta$ is cartesian.